-36. Warning notices tell a registered person that they are not complying with a condition of registration, requirement in the Act or a regulation, or any other legal requirement that we think is relevant.
+- 36. Warning notices tell a registered person that they are not complying with a condition of registration, requirement in the Act or a regulation, or any other legal requirement that we think is relevant.
 We can serve notices about previous failures to comply with legal requirements or about continuing non-compliance.
 Where a notice is about continuing non-compliance it will include a timescale by when compliance must be achieved.
 If a registered person is still not complying with the requirement when the timescale expires, we will consider our response with reference to the regulatory response escalator.
-This could lead to further action under civil or criminal law.

-- 37. We can also serve warning notices about failures to comply with legal requirements under other Acts of Parliament that we consider are relevant, for example the Mental Capacity Act 2005. - 38.
+This could lead to further action under civil or criminal law. - 37.
+We can also serve warning notices about failures to comply with legal requirements under other Acts of Parliament that we consider are relevant, for example the Mental Capacity Act 2005. - 38.
 There are important rules relating to the way we can use evidence on which warning notices are based.
 We will take these rules into account when deciding whether a warning notice is appropriate.
 We cannot use warning notices against unregistered persons. - 39.
 The regulations allow us to publish warning notices as long as registered persons are given the opportunity to make representations where we intend to publish.
-Note: a provider's representations about warning notices are about the right to publish the warning notice, not about the actual judgement of the warning notice.
-We will publish a summary of the warning notice if no representations are received, or if any representations we do receive are not upheld.